brainsnorkel/WarMask/README.md

 ## Features

 - Displays an icon (Mark of Hircine) when Huntsman's Warmask is equipped
-- Shows "Ready." when available to bash and track a target
+- Shows "Bash something" when ready to track a target
 - Tracks bash applications with a 60-second countdown
 - Displays tracked target's name during countdown
 - Color-coded status:
   - Red (60s-50s): Cooldown period - bashing will NOT change the tracked target
   - Green (49s-0s): Ready period - bashing will update the tracked target
+- Visual alerts:
+  - "Bash something" text flashes red/green when in combat (reminds you to bash)
+  - Countdown timer flashes red/green when below 10 seconds (warns mark is expiring)
 - Draws a line to marked target when looking at them (line color matches status)
 - Configurable icon and font scaling (50%-200%)
 - Configurable settings via LibAddonMenu-2.0
 - Debug mode with detailed logging
-- Automatically resets to "Ready." when countdown expires or combat ends
+- Automatically resets to ready state when countdown expires or combat ends

 ## Installation